-is used in connection with n the German 1TR6 protocol.
-Direction both - Direction may be limited to incoming or outgoing .
-ClosedUser ClosedUserGoups Not used by default but n nay be set for sites receiving ISDN Closed User Group s services.
-StkMask 0xffffffff means all available ISDN stacks.
+is used in connection with the German 1TR6 protocol.
+Direction both - Direction may be lim ited to incoming or outgoing.
+ClosedUser(ClosedUserGoups Not used by default h out may be set for sites receiving ISDN Closed User Gr oups services.
+StkMask 0xfffffff means all available ISDN stacks.
 Screening dont_care (See: ISDN Screening)